RACE BRIEFING

 RELAY CYCLIST

-Before the start: Put your clothes (and everything you need after the race) into the RED bag and deposit it at the marked place in the transition area.
+Before the start: Put your clothes (and everything you need after the race) into the BLUE bag and deposit it at the marked place in the transition area.

-ATTENTION: the bike helmet must also be checked in on Saturday and remain on the bike or in the RED bag!
+ATTENTION: the bike helmet must also be checked in on Saturday and remain on the bike or in the BLUE bag!

 Change to runner: The timing chip must be handed over to the runner within the marked ‘handover zone’.

-Start: Wait inside the marked area for your swimmer and take the timing chip from them.
+Start: Wait inside the marked “handover zone” for your swimmer and take the timing chip from them and run to your Bike.

 Note: If you exceed the time limit of 5h 30 min, you may be withdrawn from the race.